microsoft/flashcards-workshop/workshop.md

 ---

-# Create a Fabric Data Pipelines
+# Create a Fabric Data Pipeline

 Now that we have the flashcards and the QR codes, we can run a [data pipeline](https://learn.microsoft.com/training/modules/use-data-factory-pipelines-fabric/) to copy the data to an external data store ([Azure Blob Storage](https://learn.microsoft.com/training/modules/explore-azure-blob-storage/)) for public consumption.